-Colchester sign Crawley striker Appiah on loan
+Colchester bring in Longstaff and Appiah on loan

 He leaves Crawley - 22nd in the table - for the U's, who lie just two places above them in 20th.

-Appiah is the U's third signing in a week following the arrival of on-loan Blackpool winger Bez Lubala and young West Ham midfielder Dan Chesters.
+The arrivals of Longstaff and Appiah mean Colchester have signed four players this week following the arrival of on-loan Blackpool winger Bez Lubala and young West Ham midfielder Dan Chesters.